l-sala/BAPTA/README.md

 1. Select Spontaneously Beating or Paced

 2. Select the APDs for which you want quantitative data.
-APD90 is default and mandatory.
+APD90 is selected by default and is mandatory.

-3. Select whether you want to save representative traces or not.
+3. Select whether you want to save the representative traces or not.

-4. Enter the number of APs that you want to be averaged at the steady state.

-    The default is 5.
+4. Enter the number of APs that you want to be averaged at the steady state; the default is 5.

-5. Enter the number of APs that you want to be used for SD1 and SD2 calculations.

-    The default is 30.
+5. Enter the number of APs that you want to be used for SD1 and SD2 calculations; the default is 30.

-6. Chose the file format.
+6. Chose the file format of your input files.

-7.  **In case of .txt or .csv formats:** Provide information about time: seconds or milliseconds
+7.  **In case of .txt or .csv formats:** Provide information about the time units: seconds or milliseconds.

 8.  **Spontaneous Beating only:** Enter the minimum voltage threshold for automatic peak detection.

     -10 mV is the default value.

-9.  **Spontaneous Beating only:** Select either you want to save results of analysis for the entire file or just at steady state.
+9.  **Spontaneous Beating only:** Select this in case you want to save results of the analysis for the entire file or just for the APs at the steady state.

 After entering all the parameters, click **RUN** to start the analyses.